 This range is suitable for a regular family.
 You keep daily things and open them when needed.
 Keep it 5 for items such as raw meat or poultry.
 However, some fridges come with the maximum 5 range.
 In such cases, consider 3 as the middle point.

-5+ Temperature Range
+5-7 Temperature Range

 For heavy stuffing or other foods that spoil quickly, use this range.
-It is the highest level of a fridge.
+It is the coldest level of a fridge.
 But try to avoid it unless necessary.
 It will prevent the food from getting frozen.
 It is also not recommended by manufacturers.

 Recommended Temperature Range for Optimal Food Storage